densh/densh.github.com/quasiquotes.md

 ## Intro {:#intro}

-All examples in this guide are run in the repl with one extra import:
+All examples in this guide are run in the repl with one extra line:

-    import scala.reflect.runtime.universe._
+    val universe = reflect.runtime.universe; import universe._

 ## Interpolators {:#interpolators}